elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-does-the-traceroute-command-help-in-diagnosing-network-issues.md

 url: /learn/computer-science/questions/how-does-the-traceroute-command-help-in-diagnosing-network-issues
 score: -1.0
 related_article1:
-    id: 165655
+    id: 165662
-    title: What are the key considerations when selecting devices for a small network?
+    title: >-
+        What information can be obtained from the 'show running-config' command?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-key-considerations-when-selecting-devices-for-a-small-network
+    url: /learn/computer-science/questions/what-information-can-be-obtained-from-the-show-runningconfig-command
 related_article2:
-    id: 165657
+    id: 165665
-    title: What is the purpose of using the ping command in network troubleshooting?
+    title: >-
+        What are common causes of IP addressing issues on IOS devices?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-purpose-of-using-the-ping-command-in-network-troubleshooting
+    url: /learn/computer-science/questions/what-are-common-causes-of-ip-addressing-issues-on-ios-devices
 related_article3:
-    id: 165660
+    id: 165663
-    title: What command would you use to view the IP configuration on a Windows host?
+    title: >-
+        What is the primary purpose of the debug command in network troubleshooting?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-command-would-you-use-to-view-the-ip-configuration-on-a-windows-host
+    url: /learn/computer-science/questions/what-is-the-primary-purpose-of-the-debug-command-in-network-troubleshooting
 related_article4:
-    id: 165656
+    id: 165657
-    title: How does redundancy improve the reliability of a small network?
+    title: >-
+        What is the purpose of using the ping command in network troubleshooting?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-redundancy-improve-the-reliability-of-a-small-network
+    url: /learn/computer-science/questions/what-is-the-purpose-of-using-the-ping-command-in-network-troubleshooting
 related_article5:
-    id: 165660
+    id: 165662
-    title: What command would you use to view the IP configuration on a Windows host?
+    title: >-
+        What information can be obtained from the 'show running-config' command?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-command-would-you-use-to-view-the-ip-configuration-on-a-windows-host
+    url: /learn/computer-science/questions/what-information-can-be-obtained-from-the-show-runningconfig-command
 ---

 &nbsp;